Generic name: rituximab (ri TUX i mab)

 What should I avoid while receiving rituximab?

-Do not receive a "live" vaccine while using rituximab, and avoid coming into contact with anyone who has recently received a live vaccine.
-There is a chance that the virus could be passed on to you.
+Do not receive a "live" vaccine while using rituximab.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Rituximab side effects